Sunday, 15 March 2020

 (5) Demonising Bhasma - The Sacred Ash of Hindu Tradition

-Once, an acquaintance from Iskcon pled me ( like literally begging me ) to refrain from using bhasma as the Agni purāṇa apparently classifies bhasma ( ash ) as dirt.
+Once, an acquaintance from Iskcon pled me ( like literally begged me ) to refrain from using bhasma ( holy ash ) as the Agni purāṇa apparently classifies bhasma ( ash ) as dirt.
+Apparently he was taught in Iskcon that bhasma is filth.

 ( No worries, in this context the Agni purāṇa is perfectly authentic, non-tamasic for Iskconites.
 It only becomes inauthentic when one quotes a verse which glorifies deities other than Viṣṇu )